esjewett/fastdate/README.md

 Optimal formatting: 16ms(0.00016 ms/parse)
 ```

 Parsing in 60% of the time of d3.js, formatting in 13% of the time.
-There is quite a bit of headroom to hit the 'optimal' times, so there is work to do!
+There is quite a bit of headroom to hit the 'optimal' times, especially on parsing, so there is work to do!